Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 The Bootstrap MAC address will be used for identification of this node during the early part of the PXE boot process before the bonded interface can be established.

 The `Bond0 MAC0` and `Bond0 MAC1` are the MAC addresses for the physical interfaces that the node will use for the various VLANs.
-`Bond0 MAC0` and `Bond0 MAC1` should be on the different network cards, in order to establish redundancy for a failed network card.
+`Bond0 MAC0` and `Bond0 MAC1` should be on the different network cards in order to establish redundancy for a failed network card.
 On the other hand, this is not an absolute requirement.
 If the node has only a single network card, then this will force `MAC1` and `MAC0` to reside on the same physical card; this will still produce a valid configuration.

 ## Sections